Indonesian rescuers focus on landslide as quake toll rises - ExBulletin

 Indonesian rescuers focus on landslide as quake toll rises

-On the fourth day of an increasingly urgent search, Indonesian rescuers limited their work on Thursday to a landslide where dozens of people would be trapped after an earthquake that killed at least 271 people, including more than a third of children.
+CIANJUR On the fourth day of an increasingly urgent search, Indonesian rescuers focused on a landslide on Thursday where dozens of people were believed to have been trapped after a earthquake killed at least 272more than a third of whom are children.

-Many of the more than 1,000 rescuers are using backhoe loaders, sniffer dogs and life detectors as well as jackhammers and bare hands to speed up the search in the worst-hit area of Cijendil village, where a Landslide triggered by Monday’s earthquake left tons of mud, rocks and trees.
-Around 40 victims are believed to be still trapped in the ground and rubble of collapsed buildings in Cugenang sub-district.
+Many of the more than 1,000 rescuers were using backhoes, sniffer dogs and life detectors as well as their bare hands to search the worst-hit area of Cijendil village in the mountainous Cianjur district where a landslide triggered by Monday’s earthquake left tons of mud, rocks and broken trees.

-Rescuers are also working on other affected areas to ensure there are no more casualties to evacuate, said Henri Alfiandi, head of the National Search and Rescue Agency.
+Suharyanto, head of the National Disaster Mitigation Agency, said rescuers planned to use more heavy equipment to search for the landslide after using maximum human power.

+Hopefully in the next two days, once the weather is good, we can use heavy equipment and more victims will be found, Suharyanto said.

 On Wednesday, researchers rescued a 6-year-old boy who had been trapped for two days under the rubble of his collapsed home.

+Data from the National Disaster Mitigation Agency showed that 100 of the 272 confirmed deaths were children.

-More than 2,000 people were injured in the quake which displaced at least 61,000 people to evacuation centers and other shelters after at least 56,000 homes were damaged.
-The National Disaster Mitigation Agency said 171 public facilities had been destroyed, including 31 schools.
+Monday’s 5.6 magnitude quake injured more than 2,000 people, damaged at least 56,000 homes and displaced at least 62,000 people to evacuation centers and other shelters.
+The agency said 171 public facilities were destroyed, including 31 schools.

-Suharyanto, head of the National Disaster Mitigation Agency, said 100 of the 271 confirmed deaths were children.

-Rescue efforts had been temporarily suspended on Wednesday as heavy monsoon rains fell.
+Suharyanto, who like many Indonesians uses only one name, said authorities would check for damage to homes to allow reconstruction to begin soon and evacuees to return home.

-Monday’s magnitude 5.6 earthquake is not generally expected to cause serious damage.
-But the quake was shallow and rocked a densely populated area that lacks earthquake-resistant infrastructure.
-Weak aftershocks continued through Thursday morning.
+An earthquake of this strength is not generally expected to cause serious damage.
+But Monday’s quake was shallow and rocked a densely populated area that lacks earthquake-resistant infrastructure.
+Weak aftershocks continued Thursday morning.

-More than 2.5 million people live in the mountainous district of Cianjur, including about 175,000 in its main town, which bears the same name.
+More than 2.5 million people live in Cianjur district, including about 175,000 in its main town, which bears the same name.

-President Joko Widodo visited Cianjur on Tuesday and pledged to rebuild its infrastructure and provide aid of up to 50 million rupees ($3,180) to each resident whose house was damaged.
+President Widodo pledged to rebuild infrastructure and provide aid of up to 50 million rupees ($3,180) to each resident whose home was damaged.

 Indonesia is frequently hit by earthquakes, volcanic eruptions and tsunamis due to its location on the arc of volcanoes and fault lines in the Pacific basin known as the Ring of Fire.